aishwaryad6/aishwaryad6/README.md

 # Hi there 👋

-🚀 I’m **Aishwarya**, a data engineering professional with **6+ years of experience** working on data pipelines, ETL workflows, and scalable data platforms.
+🚀 I am **Aishwarya**, a data engineering professional with **6+ years of experience** working on data pipelines, ETL workflows, and scalable data platforms.
 I enjoy building data systems that are reliable, scalable, and production-ready.

-📚 I’m currently pursuing my **Master’s in Computer Science at Texas A&M University-Kingsville**, where I’m continuing to strengthen my skills in distributed systems, cloud architecture, and data platform engineering.
+📚 I am currently pursuing my **Master’s in Computer Science at Texas A&M University-Kingsville**, where I’m continuing to strengthen my skills in distributed systems, cloud architecture, and data platform engineering.

 💻 I work regularly with **SQL, Python, PySpark, Kafka, Airflow**, and cloud services across **AWS, Azure, and GCP**, with hands-on experience in data ingestion, transformation, orchestration, and storage optimization.